 Other sources of inspiration are literature, classical music, vintage jewellery and, of course, all those people whom she had the pleasure to meet, and who have marked her journey.

-Her favourite working materials are silver, gold, semi-precious stones and pearls.
+Her favourite working materials are silver, gold, diamonds, semi-precious stones and pearls.